espacesociety/espacesociety.github.io/_macropedia/cerebellum-enhancement-modules.md

 ## Basic Function

 [C Ems](/macropedia/c-ems) (pronounced "sems") are inserted into the cerebellum through a minor surgery.
 [C Ems](/macropedia/c-ems) act to amplify impulses from key sensory areas and aid the cerebellum in co-ordinating them.
-This can greatly increase reflexes, and by using some limited AI technology, can actually multiprocess along with the cerebellum a large amount of sensory data, making the enhanced invididual far faster in his or her responses and muscle co-ordination.
+This can greatly increase reflexes, and by using some limited AI technology, can actually multiprocess along with the cerebellum a large amount of sensory data, making the enhanced individual far faster in his or her responses and muscle co-ordination.

 ## Drawbacks